Flaky sausage ball–style biscuits loaded with scrambled eggs and cheddar. Fast, hearty, and freezer-friendly for busy mornings.

 Instructions

-- In a large 12-inch cast iron skillet, crumble the sausage and sautee until browned through.
+- Brown sausage: In a 12-inch cast iron skillet, crumble and cook sausage until browned; drain well.

-- Meanwhile, in a large mixing bowl [paid link] add the flour, baking powder, and salt.
+- Mix dry: In a large bowl, stir together flour, baking powder, and salt.

-- Drain any abundance of oil from the pan and then add the beaten eggs into the pan and cook to a soft scramble.
-Add the scrambled eggs to the flour mixture and stir to combine.
+- Soft-scramble eggs: Pour beaten eggs into the skillet (after draining excess oil) and cook to a soft scramble.
+Add eggs to the bowl; stir to combine.

-- Bake for 12-15 minutes or until biscuits are lightly golden brown and a toothpick inserted into the center comes out clean.
+- Bake: 12–15 minutes until lightly golden and a toothpick comes out clean.

-- Brush the tops of the hot biscuits with melted butter.
-Serve warm.
+- Butter + serve: Brush hot biscuits with melted butter; serve warm.

 For the 2x, is the flour measurement (4) 1 cups for a total of (4) cups of flour?
 And for the 3x, (6) 1.5c for a total of 9 cups of flour?